Business Financing Sources: Complete Canadian Guide | 7 Park Avenue Financial

 In Canada, various government agencies offer different types of funding programs to support businesses.
 Here are some of the prominent ones:

 Canada Small Business Financing Program (CSBFP): This program helps businesses obtain loans from financial institutions by sharing the risk with lenders.
 It's aimed at small businesses or startups in Canada that make under $10 million in revenue per year.
-Start up companies often make use of the federal loan guarantee progam
+Startup companies often make use of the federal loan guarantee program.

-Business Development Bank of Canada (BDC): BDC offers a range of financing solutions including loans and equity investments to help Canadian established and start up businesses businesses grow and succeed.
+Business Development Bank of Canada (BDC): BDC offers a range of financing solutions including loans and equity investments to help Canadian established and startup businesses grow and succeed.

 Export Development Canada (EDC): EDC provides financing to Canadian exporters to support their international business growth.